This website is best viewed in a browser that supports web standards.

 Northwest utilizes the national Association on Higher Education for Disability and the Missouri Association for Higher Education and Disability's definitions of complete documentation that both establishes the individual as a person with a disability and provides a rationale for reasonable accommodations.

 The LAP/S committee realizes that each individual and each disability is unique.
-The documentation required by the LAP/S Committee will vary according to the type of disability; however the elements below should be included.
+The documentation required by the LAP/S Committee will vary according to the type of disability.

 The Missouri Association for Higher Education and Disability's Transition Guidebook (click on Missouri College Guidebook: Transition for Students with Disabilities) contains a great deal of helpful information about transitioning from high school to college including information about documentation.